+Key Factors from Baseline Analysis Implications for Local Development Plan

+related facilities.

+Policy 30 Sustainable Design

+Spatial Strategy

+F. Community Facilities, Retailing,

+Transport

-Key Factors from Baseline Analysis Implications for Local Development Plan related facilities.
-Policy 30 Sustainable Design Spatial Strategy F. Community Facilities, Retailing, Transport E. Affordable Housing and Housing Consultation methods need to be A need to ensure views of Disabled people accessible and take reasonable are captured and that Disabled people do adjustments into account. not face barriers to participation.
-Documentation on LDP and its policies A summary version of the preferred strategy need to be accessible.
-Delivery Agreement will be made available in Easy Read is available in Easy read and a summary (following advice from Pembrokeshire version of the preferred strategy will also be made available in Easy Read (following People First.) advice from Pembrokeshire People First.)
-A need to respond to reasonable , , adjustment requests relating to format of LDP documentation once adopted.
+E. Affordable Housing and Housing

+Consultation methods need to be accessible and take reasonable adjustments into account.
+A need to ensure views of Disabled people are captured and that Disabled people do not face barriers to participation.

+Documentation on LDP and its policies need to be accessible.
+Delivery Agreement is available in Easy read and a summary version of the preferred strategy will also be made available in Easy Read (following A summary version of the preferred strategy will be made available in Easy Read (following advice from Pembrokeshire People First.)

+advice from Pembrokeshire People First.)
+A need to respond to reasonable adjustment requests relating to format of LDP documentation once adopted.

 Consultation elements within Delivery Agreement